looker-open-source/components/src/components/Form/Inputs/InputText/InputText.md

 ### Default InputText

 The `<InputText />` component renders a single text input element on the page, with no accompanying label.
 It is generally used to construct higher-order components like the `<FieldText />`.
-If you are building a form, you probably want to use `<FieldText />` instead as it provides label support.
+If you are building a form, you probably want to use `<FieldText />` instead as it provides label and validation support.

 ```js
 <InputText />